Sheyyi/alx-system_engineering-devops/0x00-shell_basics/README.md

 6-firstdirectory: This creates a directory in the /tmp/ directory.
 7-movethatfile: It moves a file in /tmp/ to /tmp/my_first_directory.
 8-firstdelete: It deletes the file betty.
+9-firstdirdeletion: It deletes the directory in /tmp.
+10-back: It changes working directory to the previous one.